 The Lifeline is fitted on the non-threaded side of the bridge adjuster so that it’s sandwiched between the wood of the bridge and the wheel of the bridge adjuster.
 However, this does mean that the Lifeline is only suitable for double basses with bridge adjusters fitted.

 The two prongs of the transducer element go either side of the adjuster’s pole.
 It’s easy to fit and doesn’t require professional installation.
 Importantly it’s just as easy to remove making it the ideal bass pickup for adjustable bridges.
-The Jack socket is mounted with the included ‘P’ clip to the back of the tailpiece by threading the ‘G’ string through the ‘P’ clip before going through the tailpiece as usual.
+The Jack socket is mounted with our Bass Bags Jack Mount Kit quickly and easily.
+There is also an included ‘P’ clip that can be used by threading the ‘G’ string through the ‘P’ clip before going through the tailpiece as usual.
 Alternatively, you can fit it with a Realist Docking Station giving you a volume control and this negates the use of the ‘P’ clip as the jack socket attaches directly to the Docking Station